d3fc/d3fc/packages/d3fc-webgl/README.md

 <a name="webglFillColor" href="#webglFillColor">#</a> fc.**webglFillColor**(*color*)

 Used to set a fill color for the elements being drawn.

-*color* is an optional parameter, the default value is `black`.
-The value set by *color* can be overwritten using the `value` function.
-*color* can either be an array or a function.
-If *color* is passed an array it must contain four values representing `rgba` values given in the range `0` to `1`.
+If *color* is specified, it is used as the initial [value](#webglFillColor_value).

-If *color* is passed a function it will run for each data point receiving the arguments `data` and `index`.
-It must return an array of length four, representing `rgba` values given in the range `0` to `1`.
+Please note that there is currently no functional difference between `webglFillColor` and `webglStrokeColor`, this issue can be tracked [here](https://github.com/d3fc/d3fc/issues/1427).

 <a name="webglFillColor_value" href="#webglFillColor_value">#</a> *webglFillColor*.**value**(*value*)

 If *value* is specified, sets value and returns this component.
 If *value* is not specified, returns the current value.

-*value* can either be an array or a function.
-If *value* is passed an array it must contain four values representing `rgba` values given in the range `0` to `1`.
+Colors are specified as arrays containing four values representing `rgba` values given in the range `0` to `1` e.g. `[1, 1, 0, 1]` for yellow.

-If *value* is passed a function it will run for each data point receiving the arguments `data` and `index`.
-It must return an array of length four, representing `rgba` values given in the range `0` to `1`.
+The *value* can either be an array representing a constant value or a function which returns a colour for every datum in [data](#webglFillColor_data).

 <a name="webglFillColor_data" href="#webglFillColor_data">#</a> *webglFillColor*.**data**(*data*)